 Booting our Ethereum node

-For our purposes today, we we would have to use OpenEthereum (fka Parity) because ethereum.rb only works with OpenEthereum.
+For our purposes today, we would have to use OpenEthereum (fka Parity) because ethereum.rb only works with OpenEthereum.
 Since that is a bit too involved for just querying for block height, we'll just grab a free endpoint from QuikNode to make this easy.
 After you've created your free ethereum endpoint, copy your HTTP Provider endpoint:

 You'll need this later, so copy it and save it.